Hazetheai/bGone/README.md

 ******************************************************************************

 #### Planned features
+1) ~~Stop navigation to urls if link/button is pressed~~

-1) Button command to restore accidentally item
+2) Button command to restore accidentally deleted item

-2) Deletion History
+3) Deletion History

-3) Remove modals and no scroll scripts.
+4) Remove modals and no scroll scripts.

-4) Make browsing the web a little less cluttered
+5) Make browsing the web a little less cluttered